Karen O: Video work

-In 2004, O, using the moniker Marshmellow, directed the music video for "We Fenced Other Gardens with the Bones of Our Own" by Liars, fronted by her then-boyfriend Angus Andrew.
+In 2004, Karen O, using the moniker Marshmellow, directed the music video for "We Fenced Other Gardens with the Bones of Our Own" by Liars, fronted by her then-boyfriend Angus Andrew.
 The following year, she directed the "Blessed Evening" video for Foetus with her then-boyfriend Spike Jonze working as cinematographer.
 In 2006, she directed the Yeah Yeah Yeahs video for "Cheated Hearts".

-Under the moniker Kids with Canes, O and her now-husband Barnaby Clay directed the music video for the Tiny Masters of Today song "Hologram World", released in 2008.
-O also contributed vocals to the song and served as choreographer of the video, in which she appears with Yeah Yeah Yeahs bandmates Nick Zinner and Brian Chase, as well as Mike D from the Beastie Boys, Gibby Haynes from the Butthole Surfers, Russell Simins from the Blues Explosion, and Sam James from The Mooney Suzuki.
+Under the moniker Kids with Canes, Karen O and her now-husband Barnaby Clay directed the music video for the Tiny Masters of Today song "Hologram World", released in 2008.
+Karen O also contributed vocals to the song and served as choreographer of the video, in which she appears with Yeah Yeah Yeahs bandmates Nick Zinner and Brian Chase, as well as Mike D from the Beastie Boys, Gibby Haynes from the Butthole Surfers, Russell Simins from the Blues Explosion, and Sam James from The Mooney Suzuki.

 KO at Home demo leak

 On December 10, 2006, a home-recorded album titled KO at Home was leaked via an invite-only BitTorrent tracking site.
 The album, originally a personal gift to Dave Sitek of TV on the Radio, was discovered inside a suitcase that Sitek had left behind in a New York City apartment.
-The disc's 14 tracks and scan of the cover (a photograph of O with a poem written by Oscar Wilde on the back side of the photo) quickly spread.
+The disc's 14 tracks and scan of the cover (a photograph of Karen O with a poem written by Oscar Wilde on the back side of the photo) quickly spread.
 News sites broke the story of the leak when Sitek lashed out at the fan who leaked the demos.
 Eventually, Sitek followed up his comments with an apology letter.
-In response to the leak, O said that "shit happens", and although she was "a little grossed out", she offered commentary on which of the songs she liked the most.
+In response to the leak, Karen O said that "shit happens", and although she was "a little grossed out", she offered commentary on which of the songs she liked the most.

 Solo career

-O's debut solo album, Crush Songs, was released on September 9, 2014.
+Karen O's debut solo album, Crush Songs, was released on September 9, 2014.
 It was released on Cult Records via Kobalt Label Services.
-On February 17, 2015, O released a live album titled Live from Crush Palace, recorded during three shows at Hollywood Forever Cemetery's Masonic Lodge in Los Angeles in September 2014.
+On February 17, 2015, Karen O released a live album titled Live from Crush Palace, recorded during three shows at Hollywood Forever Cemetery's Masonic Lodge in Los Angeles in September 2014.
 The album features live renditions of songs from Crush Songs, as well as "Hideaway" from Where the Wild Things Are and "The Moon Song" from Her.
-On January 11, 2018, O released the song "Yo!
+On January 11, 2018, Karen O released the song "Yo!
 My Saint", featuring guest vocals from Michael Kiwanuka, in support of Kenzo's Spring Summer 2018 collection.
-In 2023, Rolling Stone ranked O at number 184 on its list of the 200 Greatest Singers of All Time.
+In 2023, Rolling Stone ranked Karen O at number 184 on its list of the 200 Greatest Singers of All Time.